Improved Iterative Refinement for Chart-to-Code Generation via Structured Instruction: Experiments

 This setup allows us to isolate the impact of each component and evaluate how much each contributes to the model's ability to generate accurate chart code from images.

-\paragraph{Effect of Description.} We first investigate the impact of including the description component in ChartIR.
-This component provides a natural language summary of the visual content, offering high-level semantic guidance to the generation model.
+\paragraph{Effect of Description.} We first investigate the impact of description component in ChartIR.
+This component provides a natural language description of the visual content, offering high-level semantic guidance.
 As shown in Table~\ref{tab:ablation_results}, removing the description results in a noticeable performance drop.
-For Qwen2-VL, the GPT-4o score decreases from 3.96 to 3.10, and the average score of low-level structural metrics--\emph{Text}, \emph{Chart Type}, \emph{Layout}, and \emph{Color}--drops from 0.61 to 0.51.
-In addition, traditional similarity metrics such as CLIP and SSIM also show consistent degradation.
+For Qwen2-VL, the GPT-4o score decreases from 3.96 to 3.10, and the average score of low-level structural metrics, \emph{Text}, \emph{Chart Type}, \emph{Layout}, and \emph{Color}, drops from 0.61 to 0.51.
+In addition, traditional similarity metrics also show consistent degradation.
 While for GPT-4o, the GPT-4o score decreases from 7.13 to 7.00.
 On the other metrics, ChartIR and Only Difference achieved comparable results.
 These results suggest that the description plays a critical role in helping the model better understand the chart’s overall structure and semantics.

 \paragraph{Effect of Difference.} We then ablate the \textit{difference} component, which highlights the key variations between the current chart and its potential reference template.
 Without this explicit contrastive information, the model must infer visual and structural changes solely from the image, which increases the generation difficulty.
 The results demonstrate a similar trend: for Qwen2-VL, the GPT-4o score drops from 3.96 to 3.38, and the average of the four structural metrics decreases from 0.61 to 0.50; for GPT-4o, the GPT-4o score drops from 7.13 to 6.91, and the four low-level metrics also show a such decline.
 Furthermore, traditional similarity-based measures decline in both Qwen2-VL and GPT-4o, confirming that explicitly modeling chart-specific differences significantly improves generation accuracy, particularly in compositional reasoning scenarios.